Autism friends? Many parents have concerns because their child with autism or their child with ADHD has no friends.

 This is one area of learning where school can’t do it all.
 So much of social learning is related to the child’s family, family interests and activities and family culture.

 I’ll bet there are many people who wouldn’t think of the cat lady or the coin show people or the college student as “friends.”
 Perhaps, most important, does the individual on the spectrum consider them friends?

 Remember, we are discussing those with autism or ADHD who tend to have difficulty with abstract concepts.
 Friendship is pretty abstract.
 There are different kinds of friends and different depths of friendship.
 That’s just the beginning.

 How does the student or his family view this friendship thing?

 Please comment below.
-Tell me what your experience is.
+Tell me your experience.